-The show proudly features over 275 artisan vendors from all over the world who display and sell homemade art and craft work.
-Festival goers can find a variety of art mediums including paintings, sculpture, woodwork, mixed media, metalwork, photography, apparel, digital prints, glass art, stonework, pottery, knitting, ceramics, candles, fine art, one-off furniture, jewelry, home decor, leather goods, games, and other useful and whimsical household items.
 Like Austin itself, Pecan Street Festival attendees are diverse.
-Some come to buy art.
-Some come for the food, others for the music, but they all come to take part in a tradition that is 100% Austin and has been known for the last 30 +years as a great way to spend a weekend.
+Some come to buy art, others come for the food or the music, but they all come to take part in a tradition that is 100 percent Austin and has been known for more than three decades as a great way to spend a weekend.
 The festival has been managed by Special Events Live since 2006.

 GIVING BACK TO THE COMMUNITY: